Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/mathematical-communication.md

 - **Mathematical Functions**:
-  - Leveraging their understanding of higher-order functions, lambda functions, and generating functions, a learner will, given a problem statement involving discrete structures, be able to:
+  - Leveraging their understanding of higher-order functions, lambda functions, and generating functions, a learner will, given a problem statement involving one or more discrete structures, be able to:
     - Translate the formal notation and equations used in the problem statement to an algorithm that describes, in a step-by-step fashion, how to solve the problem.
     - Pick the most suitable type of function(s) for the problem, implement it in an industry-standard fashion, and then use testing to demonstrate its correctness and experimentation to evaluate its performance.
     - Use formal statements to defend the validity of their design, implementation, and testing decisions made when solving the problem with